opendocsg/slw-judgments-backfill/2014_SGHC_165/report.md

 48     The plaintiff submits that the second fixture was made on or about 17 August 2012 and that it was partly oral and partly in writing.
 As I have said, the defendant denies that the second fixture was ever concluded.

-49     In cases such as the present one, where parties carry on negotiations with a view to conclude a contract, “the courts look at the whole course of the negotiations between both parties in order to ascertain if an agreement is reached at any given point in time”: _Gay Choon Ing v Loh Sze Ti Terence Peter_ [2009] 2 SLR(R) 332 at [53].
+49     In cases such as the present one, where parties carry on negotiations with a view to conclude a contract, “the courts look at the whole course of the negotiations between both parties in order to ascertain if an agreement is reached at any given point in time”: _Gay Choon Ing v Loh Sze Ti Terence Peter_ <span class="citation">[2009] 2 SLR(R) 332</span> at [53].

 50     As I have mentioned, from 13 August 2012 onwards, the defendant was concerned about the progress of the _Dahua_ and whether it would arrive at Nanwei within the laycan.
 From that date, the defendant had asked the plaintiff to look for a substitute vessel.
 The plaintiff itself told FLS on 14 August 2012 that it did not want to extend the laycan of the _Dahua_ to 25 August and that it wanted a substitute vessel.
 By 16 August, both the plaintiff and FLS had been actively pursuing other options.
 This was shown in the 1.35pm e-mail on 16 August when the plaintiff informed the defendant